 Use Taxi Sharing Apps

-The local cabbies rarely speak English and are notorious for overcharging foreigners.
-There are several advantages to a taxi sharing app, the first being financial as you’ll always know the price upfront.
-Secondly, you can get by with less knowledge of the local language since the driver will know where to go.
+The local cabbies in Kiev rarely speak English fluently and are notorious for overcharging foreigners, a theme common to most of Central and Eastern Europe.
+There are several advantages to using taxi sharing app over a local cab service, the first being financial as you’ll always know the price upfront.
+Secondly, you can get by with less knowledge of the local language since the driver will know exactly where to take you without having to ask.
 Finally, you’ll have more information about the driver than you would with a random stranger.
-Yuklon is the Ukrainian taxi sharing app, but is more for locals than foreigners.
-Both Uber and Taxify are also quite popular.
+I’ve never had an issue but perhaps this will make you feel safer.
+Yuklon is the Ukrainian taxi sharing app, but is used more frequently by locals than foreigners.
+Both Uber and Taxify are also quite popular apps to choose from.

-This is common sense for just about any travel destination, however, if you are overly concerned, stick to the major tourist areas and only go around in the day time.
-Hotels are quite reasonable when compared to Western Europe and AirBNB is also possible in Ukraine as well.
-If you have the money, a hotel is recommended for 2 reasons.
-First, many Air BNB hosts do not speak English, secondly in some cases you must go to a separate destination to collect the keys or cannot collect the keys 24 hours a day.
+This is common sense for just about any travel destination, however, if you are overly concerned about your safety in Kiev, then stick to the major tourist areas and only walk around in the day time.
+Hotel rates in Kiev are quite reasonable when compared to Western Europe and AirBNB is also operates in Ukraine.
+If you have the money though, a hotel is recommended for a couple of reasons.
+First, many Air BNB hosts do not speak English, making communication a challenge.
+Secondly, check in times for Air BNB hosts vary from host to host and in some cases you must go to a separate destination to collect the keys before being able to enter the apartment.
+These challenges are the trade off in the money saved by skipping a hotel.

 Exercise Caution in the Metro